 It is important to highlight that this fixed menu cost is the only source of equilibrium multiplicity that we focus on.
 In particular, the resulting multiplicity in inflation dynamics is unrelated to that possibly generated by interest-rate feedback rules in the presence of a lower bound (Benhabib et al., 2001a,b, 2002a,b).
-It could potentially prevail under any other modeling of monetary policy.4 The Taylor rule here only delivers that the real rate is lower in equilibria with more (endogenous) nominal rigidities.
+It could potentially prevail under any other modeling of monetary policy.
+The Taylor rule here only delivers that the real rate is lower in equilibria with more (endogenous) nominal rigidities.
 This unlocks the possibility of policy-induced bubbles even when the natural rate is large.

 This paper also has points of contact with two contributions in monetary economics.
-Gali-(2014) studies how a Taylor rule should be amended in the presence of a bubble.
+Galí-(2014) studies how a Taylor rule should be amended in the presence of a bubble.
 By contrast, I take a basic Taylor rule as given and focus on its implications for equilibrium multiplicity.
-I briefly discuss in Section 3 how the rule could be amended to select an equilibrium but leaves this for future research.
-Also, the fixed menu cost generates multiplicity here even when bubbles cannot be sustained, unlike in Gali (2014)) in which the nominal rigidity is that prices must be set in advance.
-In a recent contribution, Beaudry et al. (2023) study an economy that has several steady states in its real version, and show how monetary policy can have protracted real consequences in this case.
+Also, equilibrium multiplicity is only due to the possibility of bubbles in Galí (2014)) in which the nominal rigidity is that prices must be set in advance.
+By contrast, a fixed menu cost generates multiplicity here even when bubbles cannot be sustained.
+In a recent contribution, Beaudry et al. (2023) study an economy that has several steady states in its real version, and show how monetary policy can have a long-lasting impact on the real rate in this case.
 By contrast, the version of our model without nominal rigidities admits a unique steady state in the absence of bubbles.

-4Ball and Romer (1991) obtain this multiplicity in their original paper in which monetary policy consists in controlling money supply in the presence of a cash-in-advance constraint.
+&lt;sup>4Ball and Romer (1991) obtain this multiplicity in their original paper in which monetary policy consists in controlling money supply in the presence of a cash-in-advance constraint.